 Step 2.
 Next comes creating a token template for your dApp that has all the basic functions needed by users (e.g., transfer tokens from their accounts).

 Step 3.
 Once this is done, compile it into byte code using Solidity Compiler (solc), which outputs one file called “contracts.”

 Step 4.
-You then need to deploy these contracts on Ethereum Testnet where they will be tested before the transfer onto the main Ethereum network where actual funds are involved.
+You then need to execute smart contract deployment on Ethereum Testnet where they will be tested before the transfer onto the main Ethereum network where actual funds are involved.
 At this point, we recommend using Truffle because it provides easy integration with testing frameworks such as Jest or Mocha.